xxiled-plastic-cat/stone-work/web3auth-plan.md

-# Web3Auth Integration Plan for xUSD React Native App
+# Web3Auth Integration Plan for Haven React Native App

 ## Overview
-This document outlines the integration strategy for implementing Web3Auth social login with Algorand wallet generation in the xUSD React Native app, based on a proven implementation from another Algorand app.
+This document outlines the integration strategy for implementing Web3Auth social login with Algorand wallet generation in the Haven React Native app, based on a proven implementation from another Algorand app.

 ## Current Web3Auth Status
 - **Acquisition**: Web3Auth has been acquired by Consensys Software Inc. ([Web3Auth](https://web3auth.io/))